Botox treatment complications

 Side Effects and Complications After Botox

 After treatment, both side effects and complications may occur.
-Possible side effects include pain, swelling or bruising at the botox injection site.
+Possible side effects include pain, swelling or bruising at the Botox injection site.

 Can Botox Cause Headaches?